dreameaters/dreameaters.github.io/budget-dream-team.md

 ![Abra](https://img.pokemondb.net/sprites/home/normal/abra.png)![Kadabra](https://img.pokemondb.net/sprites/home/normal/kadabra.png)![Alakazam](https://img.pokemondb.net/sprites/home/normal/alakazam.png)

+> Confusion + Future Sight
+{:.note title="Optimal Moveset"}
+{:.faded}

-> Psycho Cut/Confusion + Future Sight
+> Psycho Cut + Future Sight
-{:.figcaption}
+{:.note title="B-Tier Moveset"}
+{:.faded}

-Glass-cannon, but very easy to get if you have friends to trade with.
+Glass-cannon, but very easy to get if you have friends to trade with.\

+> Alakazam has Psychic as an *Elite* Charge Move.
+That means it can only learn it via an Elite Charge TM.
+It's better than Future Sight, but please don't use your Elite Charge TM on it.
+There are **much** better uses for it once you have rarer and more powerful Pokemon.
+It's not worth it at all.
+{:.note}

 ### Exeggutor - Can't make a Raid party without breaking a few eggs.

 ![Exeggcute](https://img.pokemondb.net/sprites/home/normal/exeggcute.png)![Exeggutor](https://img.pokemondb.net/sprites/home/normal/exeggutor.png)

 > Confusion + Psychic
-{:.figcaption}
+{:.note title="Optimal Moveset"}
+{:.faded}

+> Extrasensory + Psychic
+{:.note title="B-Tier Moveset"}
+{:.faded}

 That's probably the longest tagline on the site, but don't let the bad joke fool you.
 Exeggutor is a very strong Psychic-type to start out with, if you're left with no easier choices.
 Unfortunately, Exeggcute isn't always easy to come by, but if the season's right and Grass-type Pokemon are common in your area, then it's definitely worth catching some during Clear weather (which is *far* more common than the Psychic-boosting Windy weather) and evolving your Lv30+ ones to quickly build a solid team of **Confusion + Psychic** attacking palm trees.